 Sleep where the Mackenzie clan once did at Kincraig Castle Hotel.
-This four star hotel was built in the 1800s and overlooks the Cromarty Firth.
-Guests can enjoy dinner at the AA Rosette restaurant or less formal means in the hotel’s Highland Bar.
+This four-star hotel was built in the 1800s and overlooks the Cromarty Firth.
+Guests can enjoy dinner at the AA Rosette restaurant or less formal meals in the hotel’s Highland Bar.
 Some of the hotel rooms overlook the well-maintained gardens.
 Rooms can be found for under £200 in high season.

 Dingwall Castle Hotels

 Do you believe in ghosts?
 Well, the 12th century Tulloch Castle Hotel may have a surprise for you!
 The Green lady is hanging and waiting for you to stay over at the once home of the Davidson clan.
 Food is available at Turrets Restaurant onsite.
 The Tulloch Castle Hotel is pet-friendly.
 Rooms can be found for under £200 during high season.

 Bunchrew Castle Hotels